Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/cecaelia-trapper.md

   - name: "Cecaelia Jet"
     desc: "⬺ ([[move]]);  The cecaelia moves up to 140 feet in a straight line through the water."
   - name: "Hurl Net"
     desc: "⬻ __Requirements__ The cecaelia is holding a net in two appendages  __Effect__  The cecaelia hurls their net, attempting to hamper a foe.
 The cecaelia makes a ranged [[Strike]] (with a +15 modifier) against a Medium or smaller creature within 20 feet.
-On a hit, the target is [[flat-footed|flat-footed]] and takes a –10-foot circumstance penalty to its Speeds.
-On a critical hit, the creature is instead [[restrained|restrained]].
+On a hit, the target is [[rules/conditions.md#Flat-Footed|flat-footed]] and takes a –10-foot circumstance penalty to its Speeds.
+On a critical hit, the creature is instead [[rules/conditions.md#Restrained|restrained]].
 The DC to Escape the net is 16.
 A creature adjacent to the target can [[Interact]] with the net to remove it from the target."
   - name: "Ink Cloud"
     desc: "⬻  The cecaelia emits a cloud of black ink in a 10-foot emanation.
 This ink cloud has no effect outside of water.
-Creatures inside the cloud are [[undetected|undetected]] by creatures using sight or smell, and they can't see or smell while inside the cloud.
+Creatures inside the cloud are [[rules/conditions.md#Undetected|undetected]] by creatures using sight or smell, and they can't see or smell while inside the cloud.
 The cloud dissipates after 1 minute.
 The cecaelia can't use Ink Cloud again for 2d6 (2d6) rounds."
 abilities_top:
   - name: Items
     desc: "longspear, net (2);"